Stagecoach Inn (California): History

 One month before the hotel's grand opening, the Coast Line Stage Company changed its route, eliminating Conejo Valley, which meant an end to Hammell's prospects of a mainline stage stop.
-Hammell did not cancel his plans, but instead opened the hotel in August of 1876 although planned for July 4th.
+Hammell did not cancel his plans, but instead opened the hotel in August 1876 although planned for July 4th.
 It was publicized as a "health and pleasure resort".
 A countywide newspaper reported: "Shooting, fishing, bathing, and a first-rate table are among the good things on hand for visitors."

 Following the drought of 1877-78 James Hammell no longer owned the hotel.
 After passing through several owners, it was purchased in 1885 by Cecil Haigh, an Englishman.
 His grandson, H. Allen Hays gave the building and about four acres of land at the present location to the CVHS, who later deeded the property to the Conejo Recreation and Park District in return for a 50-year renewable lease to operate the facilities for cultural and educational purposes.
 In the 1960s, the hotel was threatened with demolition by the expansion of the Ventura Freeway, but it was granted Historical Landmark status and moved to its present location in 1966.
 On April 25, 1970, a fire destroyed the museum and its contents.
 The reconstructed museum was dedicated and opened on July 4, 1976; the second floor was not completed until 1980.
 The structure was rebuilt using the original Monterey-style architecture.